tahajavedan/mrbeast-youtube-data-pipeline/README.md

 ## Status

 ✅ Project is complete and tested end-to-end.
-✅ Redshift is successfully receiving merged and clean data.
-✅ Ready for visualization or reporting.